Kjos/OculusGoStreamer/README.md

 - Visit the address in your browser (close the other stream, only 1 stream at a time can be open at one time).
 - Click the keyboard icon to open the virtual keyboard.
+- Reloading the browser page will also reload config.json from file.

 ## Notes
 - Requires Java 1.6 or higher.
 VLCj for Mac OSX can only handle JVM 1.6 (? not sure).